Khalid-Hassan-97/EServices/README.md

           <li><img src="https://github.com/Khalid-Hassan-97/EServices/assets/54312650/6dc61af3-da84-4623-99df-e34af65b454f" /></li>
         </ul>
       </li>
       <li>Perform the migration using Visual Studio and here we don't need to create the database manually using Microsoft SQL Server Management Studio.
-All what we need to do is to open "Package Manager Console" then select Default Project as "EServicesAPI" and run "Update-Database" command.
+All what we need to do is Selecting "EServicesAPI" as the startup project.
+Then open "Package Manager Console" then select Default Project as "EServicesAPI" and run "Update-Database" command.
 The following screenshot demonstrate the process
         <ul>
           <li><img src="https://github.com/Khalid-Hassan-97/EServices/assets/54312650/56f438fa-6f96-48a2-a37a-80c668d990bb" /></li>
         </ul>